GeneZC/genezc.github.io/recent.md

 ### Life

 * October, 2019.
-I will continue my Master Degree's study in Beijing Institute of Technology majoring in Computer Science and Technology.
+I will continue my Master Degree's study in Beijing Institute of Technology in Computer Science and Technology, supervised by Dawei Song.

 ### Research